-- Ensure the fridge is turned off. - Clean the inside of the fridge. - Prop the fridge door open, and if possible, the internal freezer compartment door for ventilation. - Fit fridge vent winter covers (if available). - Ensure all hob / oven / microwave surfaces are clean. - If the motorhome is going to be left connected to 230v supply while not in use, ensure the microwave is unplugged. - Clean the toilet and empty the cassette and lubricate the seals with an acid free lubricant such as Thetford High Grade Seal Lubricant.
+- Ensure the fridge is turned off. - Clean the inside of the fridge. - Prop the fridge door open, and if possible, the internal freezer compartment door for ventilation. - Ensure all hob / oven / microwave surfaces are clean. - If the motorhome is going to be left connected to 230v supply while not in use, ensure the microwave is unplugged. - Clean the toilet and empty the cassette and lubricate the seals with an acid free lubricant such as Thetford High Grade Seal Lubricant.
 See Thetford toilet Users manual